chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 **Connect to your GitHub account**

-*Tip if you’ve never used GitHub before: Just sign up at github.com using the same method as your Claude account—if you used Gmail for Claude, use Gmail for GitHub too.
-It keeps things simple.*
+Tip if you’ve never used GitHub before: you can just sign up at github.com using the same method as your Claude account—if you used Gmail for Claude, use Gmail for GitHub too.
+This helps keep things simple.

 **Connect to a repository**

-*Tip if you’ve never used GitHub before: Creating a new repository or “repo” is easy.
+Tip if you’ve never used GitHub before: creating a new repository or “repo” is simple.
 Go to github.com, click on your account in the top right and then click Repositories, click the green “New” button, give it a name like “my-ai-website,” and click “Create repository.”
-You can leave all the other settings as defaults.*
+You can leave all the other settings as defaults.

 **Copy and paste your first prompt**